 When you need to fill a vacancy at your company, whether it’s a backfill or a newly created position, your focus should be on recruitment.
-But when you’re taking a step back and planning for your company’s future staffing and leadership needs, you’re engaging in talent acquisition.
-This is an ongoing strategy that involves long-term human resources efforts as opposed to fulfilling immediate needs.
+But when you’re planning for your company’s future staffing and leadership needs, you need to focus on your broader talent acquisition strategy.

 The terms are often interchanged; and while they’re directly related to each other, they differ in scope.
 Recruitment is the more immediate action that is (or should be) part of an ongoing strategy for finding and keeping talent that involves long-term HR efforts.

 If you want to acquire, develop, and eventually promote top talent (and, ideally, retain them for the long haul), then you can’t rely on intermittent recruiting alone.
-These talent acquisition strategies will help you plan for your company’s long-term staffing needs.
+These five tips will help you develop your company’s talent acquisition strategy:

 You understand how talent acquisition differs from recruitment in the abstract.
 But what exactly does it look like and how is it implemented in the real world?
 Your talent acquisition team is typically headed by the HR department and also includes recruiters, hiring managers, and others within the organization.
 You may also work with third parties, such as talent search agencies.

-The process is ongoing, involves the “planting of seeds,” and cultivates the image and reach of your company to potential new hires.
-Talent acquisition may involve (but isn’t limited to) these types of activities:
+The process of building and maintaining a talented staff involves “planting seeds” and cultivating the image and reach of your company to potential new hires.
+Talent acquisition may involve (but isn’t limited to):

-- Working with the marketing team — An effective talent acquisition strategy requires close coordination between your HR and marketing departments.
+- Working with the marketing team.
+An effective talent acquisition plan requires close coordination between your HR and marketing departments.

 Broadly speaking, you want to make sure your strategy isn’t isolated within your HR department and that it’s aligned with your company’s values and mission.
 Done right, it can lay a sturdy foundation for your recruitment efforts.

 Now let’s get down to brass tacks.
-What are the keys to a successful talent acquisition strategy?
+What are the keys to a successful strategy for acquiring talent?
 Methods will differ by company and may be limited by available resources, but here’s what experts in the field recommend:

-Looking good on paper and giving strong answers to the initial interview questions is a great start, but it’s just the tip of the iceberg.
+Looking good on paper and giving strong answers to the initial phone screening is a great start, but it’s just the tip of the iceberg.
 Meetings over lunch or coffee, phone conversations, and making sure candidates have face time with their prospective coworkers can clue you into their attitude, emotional intelligence, and chemistry.

 Some companies that don’t sell to consumers nevertheless advertise on network television, mainly to promote their company to potential investors and shareholders.
 Similarly, companies that promote their workplace and culture are coveted employers able to attract the best and the brightest.